idewcomputing/code-robotics/tutorials/driving-and-turning/c-4-drive-for-specific-distance.md

 ![](../../.gitbook/assets/ring-magnet.jpg)

 As the motor shaft and its attached ring magnet complete one full rotation, the wheel encoder detects 4 changes \(or "ticks"\) in the magnetic field as the magnetic poles pass by the sensor.
-Each wheel encoder keeps a running count of the number of ticks it has detected.
+Each wheel encoder keeps track of the total number of "ticks" it has counted.

 However, each rotation of the motor shaft only turns the wheel a certain number of degrees.
 The RedBot motors have a gearbox ratio of 48:1, which means it actually takes 48 rotations of the motor shaft to make the wheel complete one full revolution.